The idea and background

 As the project progressed the Lions Club International Foundation got involved and decided, not at least because of the initiative’s outreach and impact, to support Patty’s Child Clinics Pakistan with their goal to establish an improved medical support for women and newborns.

-Patricia Poetis was previously involved in the conceptualising of the ‘Pakistan needs us now!’, a fund-raising project of the Honorary Consulate and the Lions Club in support of the 2010 flood catastrophe victims.
+Patricia Poetis was previously involved in the humanitarian project the ‘Pakistan needs us now!’, a fund-raising project of the Honorary Consulate and the Lions Club in support of the 2010 flood catastrophe victims.
 The appeal raised over 150, 000 Euros in donations which was used for, among other things, the reconstruction of schools in Charsadda and Faisalabad.

-Having learned that what can be achieved with strong will and determination, Patricia Poetis began thinking about the clinics as early as the time of the floods.
+Having learned that what can be achieved with strong will and determination, Patricia Poetis is set to build a network of 25 clinics for the women and children of Pakistan.